theupdateframework/taps/candidate-snapshot-merkle-tap.md

-When a threshold of timestamp keys are revoked and replaced, the repository no longer needs to store snapshot Merkle files signed by the previous timestamp key.
-Replacing the timestamp key is an opportunity for fast forward attack recovery, and so all version information from before the replacement is no longer valid.
+When a threshold of timestamp keys are revoked and replaced, the repository no longer needs to store snapshot Merkle files signed by the previous timestamp keys.
+Replacing the timestamp keys is an opportunity for fast forward attack recovery, and so all version information from before the replacement is no longer valid.
 At this point, the repository may garbage collect all snapshot Merkle metadata files.